 Who is Low Carbon?

 Low Carbon is a leading, privately-owned UK investment and asset management company specialising in renewable energy.
-It was founded with the aim of having a lasting and positive impact on climate change.
+We were founded with the aim of having a lasting and positive impact on climate change.
 In practice, this means responsible and innovative investments into large-scale renewable energy projects, a commitment to protecting the earth’s natural resources, and dedication to creating a low-carbon future for all.

 Low Carbon has facilitated the deployment of more than £600 million in capital into renewable energy infrastructure with more than 1GW already developed.

 Our proprietary renewable energy pipeline currently stands at more than 5GW, ideally positioning us to capitalise on investment opportunities as the need for green power and energy security increases.
-To date Low Carbon investments are generating sufficient clean energy to power more than 427,000 homes and, since commissioning, have avoided more than 750,000 tonnes of CO2. *
+These investments are generating sufficient clean energy to power more than 427,000 homes*, avoiding more than 750,000 tonnes of CO2* each year.

-Low Carbon enables the deployment of capital at scale into renewables, investing across the full life cycle from concept, through to development, construction and operation.
-We have been active in large-scale solar energy since forming in 2011.
-We are one of the largest asset managers of solar parks in Britain.
-Our website is located at www.lowcarbon.com
+Investing across the full life cycle from concept, through to development, construction and operation, Low Carbon has been active in large-scale solar energy since forming in 2011, and we are currently one of the largest asset managers of solar parks in Britain.www.lowcarbon.com

 * Low Carbon internal calculations using OFGEM Typical Domestic Consumption Values and BEIS Carbon Conversion Factors